 Consequently, a small fin can do a big job, even on a large vessel.
 Once the roll has begun, however, the inertia created will require a very large fin to stop the motion and bring the craft level again.
 Obviously, a properly designed stabilizing system requires quick response and speedy action in the driving mechanism to level the vessel before roll inertia gets beyond the capacity of the fins.

-The gyro’s deflection its mechanical response is converted through the control unit into pneumatic or hydraulic pressure equivalent to the magnitude of deflection, and this pressure in turn activates and positions the fins.
+The gyro’s deflection its mechanical response are converted through the control unit into pneumatic or hydraulic pressure equivalent to the magnitude of deflection, and this pressure, in turn, activates and positions the fins.

 Stress on the Hull

 Obviously, roll stabilizers stress the vessel’s hull, particularly at the fin locations, and the larger the fins, the greater the stress.
 Yachts longer than about 50 feet, equipped with a single pair of large lins located amidships, will also endure high twisting stresses.
 This fact has led to the introduction of multiple smaller fins, two or three per side, instead of the single large pair of the same total area.
 For instance, a 50-footer cruising at 10 knots requires 4.5 sq. ft. of fin area on each side of the hull.
 This may be arranged as a single fin or as two fins of 2.25 sq. ft. each.
 Not only do smaller multiple fins reduce stress on the hull, but they have also proved to be more efficient as stabilizers and less obstructive for navigation.
 Moreover, if one fin is damaged, the remaining three would produce 75 percent stabilization, as compared with 50 percent when one of a two-fin system is lost.